Nikopol–Krivoi Rog offensive

 Following the Soviet advance to the Dnieper in the Battle of the Dnieper during late 1943, German forces managed to hold to the Nikopol bridgehead on the left bank of the Dnieper, the area of manganese ore mines of crucial importance to German war production that Adolf Hitler insisted on holding.

 In November and December, the 3rd and 4th Ukrainian Fronts conducted multiple unsuccessful attacks against the bridgehead, a salient centered around the supply base and rail junction of Apostolovo, and German troops in the Krivoi Rog area.
 Following another failed attack in mid-January, the Nikopol–Krivoy Rog offensive was launched by the 3rd Ukrainian Front to the north of the salient on 30 January, and elements of the 4th Ukrainian Front to the south of it joined in a day later.

 The Soviet troops broke through the 6th Army's lines, capturing Apostolovo on 5 February, splitting the army in half.
 Nikopol fell on 8 February, but despite heavy losses the troops in the bridgehead, including the German IV Army Corps, were able to retreat across the Dnieper.
 The IV Army Corps launched an unsuccessful counterattack against Apostolovo around this time, resulting in a temporary Soviet pause in order to prepare for the advance against Krivoi Rog, in the northwest portion of the salient.

 Two armies of the 3rd Ukrainian Front began the advance towards that city on 17 February, and captured it on 22 February.
 Other armies from the front then resumed the advance and captured several bridgeheads over the Inhulets river, which became the next German defensive line.
 Fighting in the area died down, but the Soviet gains paved the way for subsequent advances during the second phase of the Dnieper–Carpathian offensive.
-The offensive resulted in the loss of the German salient and nearly 25,000 total casualties being inflicted on the units of 6th Army in the fighting.
+The offensive resulted in the loss of the German salient and at least 25,000 total casualties being inflicted on the units of 6th Army in the fighting.
+Due to heavy personnel and material losses, most of the divisions of the 6th Army were greatly reduced in their combat effectiveness after this offensive, being fit for limited defensive operations only.
+6th Army was given little respite, as Soviets launched the Bereznegovatoye–Snigirevka offensive one week later and the German Inhulets river front soon collapsed.